Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations: modified gravity in the Jordan frame

 We can rewrite Eq.~\eqref{eq:F_R-HS} evaluated today in the limiting case for $R\gg m^{2}$:

 in which we have implicitly assumed that the value of $\Lambda_{\textrm{eff}}$ to be the same as $\Lambda$ in the $\Lambda$CDM limit.
+We have also set the conventional notation for the scale factor today $a_{0}=1$.
 Hence, by setting a reference value for $F_{R0}$, we can obtain the second constraint on $c_{1}$ and $c_{2}$.
 Note that, according to Eqs.~\eqref{eq: def scalar field} and \eqref{eq:f=00003DR+F}, we have in the Jordan frame:

 It should be noted that $F_{R}$ quantifies the deviation from the GR scenario, where $\phi=1$.

 The scalar field potential $V\left(\phi\right)$ in the Jordan frame for the HS model assumes the following form: